klstoner/AiCollaborAgents/README.md

 Resources for running roleplay simulations, where personas may challenge one another's assumptions to identify weaknesses in ideas or proposals.
 4. The Process for Building a Persona Team

-Creating a persona team is a structured process that involves several stages:
+Creating a persona team is a structured process that involves several stages.
+See the document "10 Questions to Answer for your AI Dream Team" to see the questions that can define your persona.
+Others are possible.

     Identifying the Need for a Persona Team:
         Assess the scope and goals of your project.